Medical questions & health advice by board certified doctors

-"Can Polymyalgia Rheumatica lead to further complications?
+"Can Polymyalgia Rheumatica lead to further complications?"

 Is surgery required?
 Several people in my family have this and I'm worried about treatment as I get older.

 No surgery is required for treatment of PMR.
 The treatment of this disease is prednisone which works very well.
 In fact, prednisone is so effective at treating PMR, that if a patient does not get better, then the diagnosis is likely something else.
 Since you have a strong family history of this disorder, you should definitely watch out for the symptoms as you approach age 60 and beyond.
 The type of doctor that you would want to schedule an appointment with is a rheumatologist.
 This is a specialist who has done extra training in inflammatory diseases such as PMR.
 They will know what type of diagnostic tests should be ordered and what treatments will be best in your situation.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.